Here you will find the latest information for parents and carers of Leeds Trinity students, as we respond the latest government guidance.

 How are you supporting students to achieve their academic goals during these very challenging circumstances?

-We understand how challenging the current circumstances are for our students, particularly as a result of this third national lockdown.
+We understand how challenging the current circumstances are for our students.
 We have implemented a number of measures to support them through this very difficult time, while ensuring we protect the value of their degree.

-On Monday 18 January we are introducing a new Safety Net Policy, to help ensure our students are not disadvantaged by the pandemic and achieve their academic goals.
+in January we introduced a new Safety Net Policy, to help ensure our students are not disadvantaged by the pandemic and achieve their academic goals.

 To apply a No Detriment Policy in 2020/21 in the same way as in 2019/20 would potentially undermine degree standards.
 We need to recognise and account for the learning and development which has taken place during students’ programmes and ensure that they have achieved the learning outcomes for their programmes by the end of their study.